Abjjad

 Abjjad is an Arabic reading application that was launched in June 2012 by Eman Hylooz.
 Abjjad offers users the ability to download and read thousands of books offline through its iOS and Android applications.
-In December of 2020, Abjjad had more than 1.5 million registered accounts.
+In December 2020, Abjjad had more than 1.5 million registered accounts.

 About Abjjad

 Abjjad was founded in June 2012 by Eman Hylooz as a reader community dedicated to Arab readers, authors, and book lovers.
 Abjjad developed into a smart electronic platform to provide Arabic electronic books with ease to Arab readers everywhere after discovering a large gap in the world of Arab publishing, which is the legal electronic publishing, by forming strategic partnership with Arab publishers such as Dar Al-Shorouk, Dar Al Tanweer, Dar Al Adab, and Dar Al Saqi.